andrewwebber/cqrs/README.md

 ```

 ## Infrastructure
-There are three main elements to the CQRS infrastructure
+There are a number of key elements to the CQRS infrastructure.
 - Event sourcing repository (a repository for event sourcing based business objects)
 - Event publisher (publishes new events to an event bus)
 - Event handler (dispatches received events to call handlers)
+- Command publisher (publisher new commands to a command bus)
+- Command handler (dispatches received commands to call handlers)

 ```go
 persistance := cqrs.NewInMemoryEventStreamRepository()